sobaee/merge-dicts/README.md

 ## USAGE:

 - Navigate to the directory that contains this script and copy the dictionary files to the same directory, and  run this command: `python merge-dicts.py`

+ N.B: it is not allowed to merge different extensions with other extensions.

 - Before merging, the script will ask you if you want to sort the files (file1 then file2, etc) or not.
+ N.B: sort .txt files, but not .mtxt files; because this will cause errors.

 - After merging, the script will ask you if you want to convert the resulted file to .mtxt and sort headwords (ex. english then arabic headwords) or not, and finally will ask you if you want to convert the resulted .mtxt file to .mdx.